 The 2023 dataviz landscape: wishlist

 When guests were asked what one change they would make in the dataviz community, each answered with several hopes.
-The conversation included data ethics, an “urgent need for best practices”, transparency in data citation and data manipulation, and increased “dataviz accessibility,” which include alt tags, alt text descriptions and appropriate color palettes.
+The conversation included data ethics, an “urgent need for best practices”, transparency in data citation and data manipulation, and increased “dataviz accessibility,” which includes alt tags, alt text descriptions, and appropriate color palettes.